adele/FamilyBasedPGMs/README.md

-## FamilyBasedPGMs R Package: Methods for Learning Genetic and Environmental Graphical Models from Family Data
+## FamilyBasedPGMs: An R Package for Learning Genetic and Environmental Graphical Models from Family Data

 ### Overview